 A series of pictures featuring words in ASL fingerspelling by Valentina Rivelli.

-Examples of the 6-Color Binary Alphabet, which was invented by David Kelley as an alternative way of writing English using different binary combinations of colours.
+The 6-Color Binary Alphabet was invented by David Kelley as an alternative way of writing English using different binary combinations of colours.

 Examples of Arabic and Islamic calligraphy by Husada Tsalitsa Mardiansyah.

 Husada Tsalitsa Mardiansyah's website